Skip to main content

 Beyond simple mass, testosterone appears to influence the quality and metabolic function of muscle tissue.
 Studies have demonstrated a positive correlation between testosterone levels and the expression of genes involved in mitochondrial oxidative phosphorylation (OXPHOS) in skeletal muscle.
 Mitochondria are the powerhouses of the cell, responsible for generating ATP through the oxidation of glucose and fatty acids.

 Reduced OXPHOS gene expression implies impaired mitochondrial function, leading to less efficient energy production and the accumulation of lipid intermediates within the muscle cell, a condition known as intramyocellular lipid accumulation.
-This is a key driver of insulin resistance.
+This is a key driver of skeletal muscle insulin resistance.
 By restoring testosterone levels, therapy can help improve mitochondrial biogenesis and function, enhancing the muscle’s ability to utilize fuel and respond to insulin.

 Metabolic Parameter Effect of Low Testosterone Mechanism of Action Impact of Testosterone Therapy